 With all of these tax concerns, your unique situation and circumstances will dictate the best course of action.
 Because of this, it’s always beneficial to consult with a tax professional before making any final decisions.

 Health and accident insurance coverage are mandatory for every official Swiss resident.
-So, you’ll need to purchase it from an authorized provider in order to obtain your Visa and start your life in Switzerland.
-Prices can vary depending on the level of coverage you purchase, the canton you live in, and your individual health circumstances.
+So, you’ll need to purchase it from an authorized provider in order to obtain your Visa.
+Prices vary depending on coverage, the canton you live in, and your individual health circumstances.

-Healthcare costs in Switzerland continue to rise, with the average health insurance premium set to reach CHF 378.70 per month in 2025, reflecting a 6% increase from the previous year.
-For adults, the average premium will rise to CHF 449.20 – which is equivalent to nearly $500.
-These adjustments stem from growing medical expenses, inflation, and the introduction of new therapies and medications.
+Healthcare costs in Switzerland continue to rise.
+The average health insurance premium set to reach CHF 393.30 per month in 2026, reflecting a 4.4% increase from the previous year.
+5 These adjustments stem from growing medical expenses, inflation, and the introduction of new therapies and medications.

 However, retirees must also account for long-term care expenses.
-Nursing home stays averaged 332 Swiss francs per day in 2022 and 342 Swiss francs in 2023, according to the country’s Federal Statistical Office.
+Nursing home stays averaged 332 Swiss francs per day in 2022, according to the country’s Federal Statistical Office.
+6

 How to Save for Your Retirement in Switzerland